//this is the mailchimp popup form //ShareThis code for sharing images

 Set a Price Range and Stick To It

-Another way to avoid favoritism or unfairness in the gifting process is to set a price range and stick to it.
-It is not uncommon for employees to look up the prices of their gifts if only to compare with their colleagues' gifts.
+Another way to avoid favoritism or unfairness in the gifting process is to set a price range and stick to it (again, an employee reward program can be a big help in this case).
+It is not uncommon for employees to look up the prices of their gifts if only to compare them with their colleagues' gifts.
 Therefore, setting a minimum and maximum price for the virtual gifts can help you tone down any feelings of favoritism among your team members.

-Furthermore, having an upper price limit for virtual gifts will prevent unnecessary spending on expensive gifts.
-You can communicate how much you know and value an employee with a thoughtful gift that is not necessarily expensive.
+Furthermore, having an upper price limit for remote employee gifts will prevent unnecessary spending on expensive gifts.
+With a thoughtful gift that is not necessarily expensive, you can communicate how much you know and value an employee.

 Avoid Controversial and Inappropriate Gifts